Call +44(0)161 941 4000

 Home-grown or recruited from national, regional or City firms.
 Our specialists are experts in their fields and respected by their peers.

-Laura is a Partner in the Real Estate Litigation Team
+Laura is a Partner in the Property Litigation department

-Jennifer is a Solicitor in our Real Estate Litigation department.
+Jennifer is a Solicitor in our Property Litigation department.

 Book your consultation using the below enquiry form.
 Alternatively, you can call us on